Categories

 Changes can be categorized into five different types.
 How a proposal will navigate through the FoM curriculum pathway is dependent on the change type.

-New programs/for-credit certificate proposals requiring Ministry of Post-Secondary Education and Future Skills approval include: new undergraduate programs and majors, new graduate programs, new degree credentials, new for-credit certificate programs, significant revisions of programs that warrant credential renaming.
+New program and academic-credit certificate proposals requiring Ministry of Post-Secondary Education and Future Skills approval include: new undergraduate degree programs and majors, new graduate degree programs, new degree credentials, and significant revisions of programs that warrant credential renaming.

 Category 1 – New Courses/Major Changes

-Includes but not limited to new courses or cases in which an existing course or program is subject to substantive and extensive changes, such as the creation of new courses and new subject code, program name changes, reopening a closed course, changes to existing courses or programs that engender budgetary implications, and closing a course or program
+Includes but not limited to new courses or cases in which an existing course or program is subject to substantive and extensive changes, such as the creation of new courses and new subject code, program name changes, reopening a closed course, changes to existing courses or programs that engender budgetary implications, and the closure of a program.

 Category 2 – Minor Changes